SINTEF/AutoActive-Matlab-toolbox/README.txt

 AutoActive Matlab toolbox
 =========================

-This repo conatins files needed to make a Matlab toolbox for AutoActive How to update the java jar file
+This repository conatins files needed to make a Matlab toolbox for AutoActive How to update the java jar file
 There is two java projects that contributes to the toolbox.
   The main project java-file-interface.